Back to Back Issues Page |

 Trans Fat and Sugar are the True Culprits of Heart Disease

 Now, some research still suggests there is an association between fat and heart disease.
 The problem is that most such studies make the crucial error of not differentiating between saturated fat and trans fat.
 Additionally, the other primary ingredient in processed food that plays a role in heart disease is sugar, specifically fructose.
 Most researchers have failed to control for these variables.
 If researchers were to more carefully evaluate the risks of heart disease by measuring the levels of fructose, trans fat, and saturated fat, they would likely validate what I've been teaching for decades.
-Both fructose and trans fat are known to increase your LDL levels, or "bad" cholesterol, while lowering your levels of HDL, known as "good" cholesterol, which, of course is the complete opposite of what you need in order to maintain good heart health.
-It can also cause major clogging of arteries, type 2 diabetes and other serious health problems.
-It's important to realize that it's virtually impossible to achieve a nutritionally adequate diet that has no saturated fat.
-What you don't need, however, are trans fats and fructose in excess of 15 grams per day.
-Since the average adolescent is now consuming in the neighborhood of 75 grams of fructose per day, one can begin to understand why we obesity and heart disease are at epidemic levels.

 Healthy Fat Tips to Live By

-Remember, you do need a certain amount of healthy fat, while at the same time you'll want to avoid the unhealthy varieties.
-The easiest way to accomplish this is to simply eliminate processed foods, which are high in all things detrimental to your health: sugar, carbs, and dangerous types of fats.
-And don't fall for labeling tricks designed to hide trans fat content.
 In recent years many food manufacturers have removed trans fats from their products.
 However, the FDA allows food manufacturers to round to zero any ingredient that accounts for less than 0.5 grams per serving.
 So while a product may claim that it does not contain trans fats, it may actually contain up to 0.5 grams per serving.
 If you eat a few servings, you're quickly ingesting a harmful amount of this deadly fat.
 So to truly avoid trans fats, you need to read the label and look for more than just 0 grams of trans fat.
 Check the ingredients and look for partially hydrogenated oil.
 If the product lists this ingredient, it contains trans fat.
-After that, these tips can help ensure you're eating the right fats for your health:

 Use organic butter (preferably made from raw milk) instead of margarines and vegetable oil spreads.
 Butter is a healthy whole food that has received an unwarranted bad rap.